crystaldot/QST-2025/README.md

 ```sh
 pip install qiskit[visualization]
 ```
-2. Install `qiskit-aer` : Qiskit Aer is high-performance quantum computing simulators with realistic noise models.
+2. Install `qiskit-aer` : Qiskit Aer is high-performance quantum computing simulator with realistic noise models.
 ```sh
 pip install qiskit-aer
 ```
 3. Install a few other required packages.
 - `qiskit-algorithms` : Qiskit Algorithms is a library of quantum algorithms for quantum computing with Qiskit.
-- `qiskit-experiments` : This can be used to run characterizing, calibrating, and benchmarking experiments on quantum devices through Qiskit.
+- `qiskit-experiments` : This can be used for characterizing, calibrating, and benchmarking experiments on quantum devices through Qiskit.
-- `qiskit-ibm-runtime` : A client for Qiskit Runtime service, a cloud-based service for executing quantum computations.
+- `qiskit-ibm-runtime` : A client for Qiskit Runtime service, a cloud-based service for quantum computations on real quantum backends.
 ```
 pip install qiskit-algorithms qiskit-experiments qiskit-ibm-runtime
 ```